TimeCMA: Towards LLM-Empowered Multivariate Time Series Forecasting via Cross-Modality Alignment: Experiments

-\subsubsection{Last token attention analysis.}
+\subsubsection{Last Token Attention Analysis.}

-We visualize the last token attention from the last layer of GPT2.
-First, we segment the words and values in the prompt into nine segments.
-Then, we visualize the attention of the last segment to the previous eight segments to verify which part of the last token receives the most attention.
-The results are shown in Figure~\ref{fig:last_token}, where we visualize the last token attention on ETTh1 and ETTh2.
-The last token pays the highest attention to the fifth segment on both datasets, corresponding to the values in our prompt.
-Therefore, the last token in our designed prompt can save computing costs while maximizing value information for efficient and accurate time series forecasting.
+We visualize the attention of the last token $<\Delta_T>$ from the final layer of GPT-2.
+First, we segment the words and time series values in the prompt into different segments.
+Then, we visualize the attention of the last token to the previous segments to verify which part of the last token receives the most attention scores.
+As shown in Fig.~\ref{fig:last_token}: the highest attention from the last token is directed toward the time series value, indicating that \emph{the last token effectively captures the value information of the time series}.

-\subsubsection{Encoder attention analysis.}
+\subsubsection{Encoder Attention Analysis.}

-We visualize the variable attention from the time series and prompt encoders, as shown in Figure~\ref{fig:encoder_att_vis}.
-The time series encoder attention is acquired by a Pre-LN Transformer encoder, while the prompt encoder attention is generated by a frozen LLM.
-The LLM attention is universal and captures global dependencies between variables, enhancing the model's ability to understand data relationships.
-Specifically, in Figure~\ref{fig:encoder_att_vis} (a), the attention map shows how the Transformer encoder distributes its attention across different variables.
-This localized attention helps capture the intricate temporal dependencies within the time series data.
-In Figure~\ref{fig:encoder_att_vis} (b), The attention map illustrates how the frozen LLM encoder allocates attention.
-Unlike the time series encoder, the LLM simultaneously focuses on a broader range of variables, indicating its capability to capture global dependencies effectively.
-Additionally, the prompt encoder attention helps identify which variables are relatively important, offering insights into the key drivers of the data.
-These visualizations demonstrate that integrating a frozen LLM with a time series encoder enables the model to leverage local and global dependencies, thereby improving its overall forecasting performance.
+We visualize the variable attention map from the time series and prompt encoders, respectively, in Fig.~\ref{fig:encoder_att_vis} (a) and (b), \re{each row showing its variable attention to different column variables}.
+The time series attention is from a Pre-LN Transformer encoder, and the prompt attention is from the LLM.
+It shows that \emph{\re{Transformer and LLM} capture complementary information of multivariable interrelations: the Transformer time-series attention is local and variable-specific, LLM textual attention is universal and captures global dependencies between variables.} In Fig.~\ref{fig:encoder_att_vis} (a), the Transformer attention map is local and captures the variable-specific temporal dependencies within the variables.
+In Fig.~\ref{fig:encoder_att_vis} (b), the LLM focuses on a broader range of variables, indicating its capability to capture global and shared dependencies effectively.
+Thus, integrating the LLM with the Transformer enables the TimeCMA to leverage local and global dependencies, enhancing forecasting performance.